 - Diabetes.
 Although doctors don’t know why plantar fasciitis occurs more often in people with diabetes.

 Heel Spur Prognosis

 If your plantar fasciitis or heel spur pain continues after a few months of conservative treatment, your doctor may inject your heel with steroidal anti-inflammatory medications (corticosteroid).
-Cortisone injections have been shown to have short-term benefits but they may retard your progress in the medium to long-term, which can mean that you will suffer recurrent bouts for longer.
+Cortisone injections have shown to have short-term benefits, but they may retard your progress in the medium to long-term, which can mean that you will suffer recurrent bouts for longer.
 Further research is required to improve results.

 What is the Best Treatment for Heel Spurs?

 Due to poor foot biomechanics being the primary cause of your plantar fasciitis and your heel spurs, you should have your foot biomechanics assessed.
 It is vital to thoroughly assess and correct your foot and leg biomechanics to prevent future plantar fasciitis episodes or the development or progression of a heel spur.